DiPT: Pharmacodynamics

 DiPT binds to serotonin receptors including the serotonin 5-HT_{1A}, 5-HT_{2A}, 5-HT_{2B}, 5-HT_{2C} receptors among others.
 It is known to act as a full agonist of the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
 The drug has weak activity at the serotonin 5-HT_{1A} receptor.
 It is also a weak serotonin reuptake inhibitor.
 In contrast to many related drugs, DiPT does not interact with the rodent or human trace amine-associated receptor 1 (TAAR1).

 DiPT fully substitutes for dimethyltryptamine (DMT) and DOM and partially substitutes for LSD in rodent drug discrimination tests.
 Conversely, it does not substitute for cocaine, methamphetamine, or MDMA.
 When DiPT is used as the training drug, LSD, DOM, and MDMA fully substitute for DiPT while DMT only partially substitutes for DiPT and methamphetamine fails to substitute.
 Its stimulus properties in drug discrimination tests are partially blocked by the serotonin 5-HT_{2A} receptor antagonist volinanserin and by the serotonin 5-HT_{2C} receptor antagonist SB-242084.
 This is in contrast to the case of the related psychedelic DMT, wherein volinanserin fully blocks its stimulus properties and SB-242084 has minimal influence.
 Nonetheless, it was concluded that the serotonin 5-HT_{2A} receptor primarily mediates the interoceptive effects of DiPT in rodents.
 Besides serotonin receptors, the metabotropic glutamate mGlu_{2} and mGlu_{3} receptor agonist LY-379268 had minimal effects on the stimulus properties of DiPT, whereas the mGlu_{2} and mGlu_{3} receptor antagonist LY-341495 potentiated DiPT discrimination.

 Similarly to DMT and other psychedelics, DiPT produces the head-twitch response, a behavioral proxy of psychedelic-like effects, in rodents, and this effect is blocked by volinanserin.
 In addition, DiPT produces hypolocomotion.
 The drug also produces convulsions at high doses in rodents.

 The unique auditory effects of DiPT in humans have not yet been properly evaluated or demonstrated in animals.

+Unusually among most psychedelics, DiPT did not show evidence of behavioral tolerance in rodents.